Saturday, March 29, 2008

 - Directions - Do not forget your directions and your client’s phone number in case you need to call them!!!!!
 Trust me, you WILL need them.
 Do not try to go by your memory!

-- Change of Clothes - Remember we ARE talking about children and animals here!
-You never know just what to expect, so you might as well be prepared for anything (such as baby throw up, dirty paws, grass stains, mud, manure, and a multitude of other things!
+- Change of Clothes - Remember we ARE talking about animals here!
+You never know just what to expect, so you might as well be prepared for anything (such as dirty paws, grass stains, mud, manure, and a multitude of other things!
 It is especially important to have a change of clothes if you have to go somewhere else after you finish with the shoot.

 - Hair tie, barrette, etc. - Yes, I know I’ve already mentioned this before in a previous article, but it doesn’t hurt to mention it again.
-Be sure to take care of your hair if it is long enough to get in your eyes.
+Be sure to take care of your hair if it is long enough to get in your eyes, especially if it is a windy day.

 I'll go over how I actually conduct my photo shoot with my subject.
 I'll also have some photos that I took at a couple of photo shoots and YOU decide which ones should be used.
 Put your vote for which one in a comment and I'll show you which ones I actually did use.